jwinn03/jwinn03.github.io/projects/2025-08-25-pitch-sensor-interface.md

 Other refinements included:
 - Adding the ability to pan and zoom the chart, which is important for particularly long audio tracks.
 - Stopping a "point" rendering for every single data point of accuracy history, which would lead to absolute chaos when a large audio file was zoomed out.
 It worked to just remove the lines between points
-- Adding highlighting of low accuracy zones.
-This was done by lightly coloring in red regions of many consecutive low accuracy points.
+- Adding highlighting of low clarity zones.
+This was done by lightly coloring in regions around any low clarity points, which naturally results in large bands of blue when there are many consecutive low clarity points.
-- Adding highlighting of low clarity zones
 - User-changable options, including changing whether the y-axis is accuracy percentage or error in cents, and the frequency of A4 (440hz by default)
 - In the case of long files, limiting the initial scope to a more visually managable time frame instead of showing every point in the whole file at once

+I could have also implemented highlighting of low accuracy zones.
+However, I chose not to because what is acceptable accuracy-wise depends on context and the player's own practice goals; the graph is plenty of visualization.

 Note that where pitch *clarity* is low, associated points are not rendered.
 There are occasional points where the pitch detector spuriously finds high clarity and thus renders a pseudo-random point even if there wouldn't be an obvious pitch to a human listener; this is natural given the imperfection of audio recording and digital signal processing.